yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Graphics_and_Display.rst

     - GL_OES_vertex_array_object
     - GL_OES_vertex_half_float

+.. ifconfig:: CONFIG_gpu_ip in ('Rogue_BXS')

+    |__PART_FAMILY_DEVICE_NAMES__| device is enabled with 3D graphics
+    accelerator based on the B-Series BXS-4-64 from Imagination Technologies Inc. It enables the support of 3D graphics rendering using OpenGL\ |reg| ES API's.
+The OpenGL\ |reg| ES API's up to and including version 3.2 with render surfaces upto 4k and input textures upto 8k sizes are supported by the hardware.

+    The following extensions are supported:

+    .. rubric:: EGL client extensions

+    .. rubric:: EGL extensions

+    .. rubric:: GL extensions

 The OpenGL\ |reg| ES and EGL\ |reg| libraries are packaged with the
 |__SDK_FULL_NAME__| and are used by graphics stacks such as Wayland/Weston.
 The
 drivers run on an ARM core and programs the firmware running inside a GPU core